collodi/codepark_games/battleship/README.md

              - each block is either 0, 1, 2, or 3 representing water, ship, attacked water, or attacked ship, respectively
      - attacks - the board your opponent's ships are deployed on
                - each block is either 0, 1, or 2 representing not yet attacked, attack fail, or attack success, respectively
-     - last_attacked - (row, column) of your opponent's last attack; None if your opponent skipped his/her turn or if this is the first move of the game
+     - last_attacked - (row, column) of your opponent's last attack; nil if your opponent skipped his/her turn or if this is the first move of the game
      - sunk - the length of the ship you sank with your last move if any; 0 if no ship sank from your last move

    - return value
      - (row, column) to attack on the opponent's board
      - row and column values should be a valid coordinate on the board
      - if the value is not a valid attack spot, your turn will be skipped
-     - return None to skip your turn
+     - return nil to skip your turn
      - already attacked coordinate is NOT a valid coordinate

    - notes